BornaKalhor/bkalhor.github.io/_pages/about.md

 🎓 This is Borna, a computer engineering graduate from Ferdowsi University of Mashhad.

-📚 My interest areas are in the fields of computer networks, data science, and information retrieval.
-I have taken specialized courses and worked on projects related to these topics during my undergraduate studies.

-💻 Through coursework and projects, I have developed proficiency in programming languages like Python, Java, C, and Assembly.
+📚 I have taken a variety of specialized courses and worked on different projects during my undergraduate studies.
+Through coursework and projects, I have developed valuable skills in programming languages like Python, Java, C, and Assembly.
 I have experience building networking tools, access control systems, search engines, data mining applications, and recommender systems.

-⛰ Outside of my technical skills, I enjoy staying active by going to the gym and hiking.
-I find these sports help me relax and recharge after long hours of study.
+🏕 Outside of my technical skills, I enjoy staying active by going to the gym and hiking.
+I find these sports help me relax and recharge after long hours of focus.
 Photography is another hobby of mine, and I like taking landscape photos in particular.
-I'm also an avid coffee drinker ☕
+I'm also an avid coffee drinker. ☕

+🦾 I am a motivated, hard-working computer engineer eager to apply my education and experience to impactful projects and research.
+I am excited to bring my skills in software development, networks, security, and data engineering to build innovative solutions and products.

 <script>